manjusa/QrCodeGeneration/README.md

 # qrcodegeneration
- qrcodegeneration and read using javascript
+ qrcodegeneration and read using Javascript